Engage a harvest manager

 • get references from contractors, previous or current clients (forest owners) and customers (log buyers)

-• ask your local authority’s resource consent officer for any previous non-compliance issues (contractor and harvest manager)
+• ask your local council’s resource consent officer for any previous non-compliance issues (contractor and harvest manager)

 • ensure their contractors have the right machinery configuration for your forest, use appropriate harvest methods and have a history of good compliance